FEC-socrates/lineGraph-feature/README.md

 ## Requirements

 This project is primarily built with React, Node and MongoDB / Mongoose.
+Highcharts is used as the charting library.
 See package.json for full dependencies.

 ## Development